On frequentist confidence intervals in a non-Gaussian regime: Methods

-For each simulation, one has the output $(\theta_{\textrm{MLE}}, R(\theta_{\textrm{MLE}}))$ and one isolates all the $\theta_{\textrm{MLE}}$ in each bin corresponding to the $68 \%$ of mock simulations with the largest $R(\theta_{\textrm{MLE}})$.
+For each simulation $x$, one has the output of the best fit or true value of the parameter of interest $\hat{\theta}$ and a likelihood ratio $R(x; \theta)$, $(\hat{\theta}, R(x; \theta))$.
+Collecting all of these pairs one isolates all the $\hat{\theta}$ in each bin corresponding to the $68 \%$ of mock simulations with the largest $R$.
 This leads to the horizontal lines corresponding to acceptance intervals in Fig. \ref{fig:h0_zmin00_belt}, where we have chosen $\theta= H_0$.
 True $H_0$ denotes the bin centre $H_0$ and Best Fit $H_0$ allows us both to track the range of $H_0$ MLEs in the $68 \%$ acceptance intervals, but also allows us to pinpoint the location of the observed value, namely the best fit $H_0$ from the observed data, which we denote with a vertical dashed red line.
 Finally, the $68 \%$ confidence interval is the union of all True $H_0$ values corresponding to an acceptance interval that intersects the vertical line.
 As pointed out in Fig. 3 of the FC paper \cite{Feldman:1997qc}, in the absence of boundaries, Gaussian distributions give rise to a confidence belt where the extremities of the acceptance intervals trace parallel lines.
 Here, Fig. \ref{fig:h0_zmin00_belt} is constructed from the same MCMC chain as Fig. \ref{fig:h0_zmin00_profile}, where the latter is visibly close to Gaussian, so one expects parallel lines, and this is what we see.